 The factors that tend to cause bone density loss are:

-Aging: Unfortunately, the simple fact of getting older often causes our bodies to absorb the calcium and phosphates in our bones, which makes them weaker.
+- Aging: Unfortunately, the process of getting older often causes our bodies to absorb the calcium and phosphates in our bones, which makes them weaker.

 We may not think of our bones often but they are extremely vital to our health.
 When we begin to suffer bone density loss a lot of things become more difficult.
 For one, bone density loss makes our bones extremely susceptible to fractures.
 In serious cases, a simple sneeze or a cough can cause a fracture.